htcondor/htcondor/docs/version-history/stable-release-series-86.rst

 -  Fixed a bug where the negotiator would make matches where the daemons involved did not share an IP version, and thus could not talk to each other. :ticket:`6351`
--  HTCondor now works properly with systemd’s watchdog feature on all flavors of Linux.
-Previously, the *condor\_master* wouldn’t send alive messages to systemd if systemd wasn’t part of the Linux distribution’s standard configuration.
+-  HTCondor now works properly with systemd's watchdog feature on all flavors of Linux.
+Previously, the *condor\_master* wouldn't send alive messages to systemd if systemd wasn't part of the Linux distribution's standard configuration.
 This would result in systemd killing the HTCondor daemons after a short period of time. :ticket:`6385`
 -  Fixed handling of backslashes in string values in old ClassAds format in the Python bindings. :ticket:`6382`